woojiahao/tp/docs/UserGuide.md

 5. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.

-   To get started with UniCa$h, you can run the `add_transactions` command!
+   To get started with UniCa$h, you can run the `add_transaction` command!

 6. Refer to the [Features](#features) below for details of each command.